-1. Making, attempting to make, transmitting, or attempting to transmit audio, video, or images of any person(s) on University premises in bathrooms, showers, bedrooms, or other premises where there is an explicit expectation of privacy with respect to nudity and/or sexual activity, without the knowledge and consent of all participants subject to such recordings.
+1. Making, attempting to make, live streaming, transmitting, or attempting to transmit audio, video, or images of any person(s) on University premises in bathrooms, showers, bedrooms, common areas of suites or apartments, medical examination rooms, training rooms, or other premises where there is an explicit expectation of privacy with respect to nudity and/or sexual activity, without the knowledge and consent of all participants subject to such recordings.

-2. Viewing or spying on a person(s) on University premises in bathrooms, showers, bedrooms, or other premises where there is an explicit expectation of privacy with respect to nudity and/or sexual activity, without the knowledge and consent of all participants.
+2. Viewing any person(s) on University premises in bathrooms, showers, bedrooms, common areas of suites or apartments, medical examination rooms, training rooms, or other premises where there is an explicit expectation of privacy with respect to nudity and/or sexual activity, without the knowledge and consent of all participants.

-1. Taking or attempting to take University property or private property without the consent of the owner or person legally responsible for that property.
+1. Taking or attempting to take University, public, or private property without the consent of the owner or person legally responsible for that property.

 2. Obtaining University services through devious means.

-3. Knowingly possessing private or University property that was stolen.
+3. Knowingly possessing public, private or University property that was stolen.

-4. Intentionally or recklessly damaging University or private property.
+4. Intentionally or recklessly damaging University, public or private property.

-K. Distribution or possession of alcohol, narcotics, or other drugs:
+M. Distribution of alcohol, narcotics, or other drugs:

-1. Selling, transferring, or exchanging something in return for narcotics, prescription medications, or illegal substances on University property or between members of the University community.
+1. Selling, transferring, giving away, or exchanging something in return for narcotics, prescription medications, or other illegal substances.

 2. Providing or facilitating the consumption of alcohol by any person without taking reasonable and prudent precautions to insure that the person is of legal drinking age in New Jersey.